Star Trek: Strange New Worlds: Potential stage musical

 When asked in July 2024 if the series would feature more musical episodes after the second-season episode "Subspace Rhapsody", Goldsman said the creative team were exploring a stage version of the episode.

 Future

 After the final season of Strange New Worlds was announced in June 2025, Goldsman and Myers expressed interest in making a sequel series set during the Original Series era using the cast and sets of Strange New Worlds.
-Jeremy Mathai at /Film speculated that such a series could cover the fourth and fifth years of the Original Seriess five year mission, which were not told by that series due to its cancelation after three seasons.
+Jeremy Mathai at /Film speculated that such a series could cover the fourth and fifth years of the Original Seriess five year mission, which were not depicted in that series due to its cancelation after three seasons.
 Recurring guest star Paul Wesley, who took over from The Original Series lead William Shatner as James T. Kirk, previously expressed interest in starring as Kirk in a new series once Strange New Worlds came to an end.
 In July, Goldsman referred to the potential sequel series as Star Trek: Year One.
-He asked fans to petition Paramount and Skydance to help get the series a greenlight.
+He asked fans to petition Paramount and Skydance to approve the series.